Xavier vs. Kennesaw State: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +6000

-- Sportsbooks rate Xavier much higher (18th-best in college basketball) than the computer rankings do (24th-best).
+- Xavier is 18th-best in college basketball in terms of its odds to win the national championship (+6000), but only 22nd-best, according to computer rankings.

-- The Musketeers have experienced the 67th-biggest change in terms of their national championship odds, improving from +8000 at the start of the season to +6000.
+- The Musketeers have had the 67th-biggest change in terms of their national championship odds, improving from +8000 at the beginning of the season to +6000.

-- Xavier's chances of winning the national championship, based on its odds, are 1.6%.
+- The implied probability of Xavier winning the national championship, based on its +6000 moneyline odds, is 1.6%.

+- While our computer ranking puts Kennesaw State 121st in the country, the team's national championship odds rank comes in significantly higher, placing it 58th.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.